"

 In this strategy, writers discuss their current research interest(s) by suggesting research directions, showing commitment to research, or stating the potential value of prospective research.
 This can be done by identifying general and specific research topics, possible future research and/or thesis/dissertation topics, and the implications and value of the research.
 This strategy is especially important for those applying to doctoral programs as articulating research interests can start to show a direct connection to a program and professor.
-For this reason, this is considered this a required strategy.
+Given the role of research in graduate programs, discussing research interests is considered a required strategy.

-Here are some examples of how writers use the Research Interests strategy in their SoPs.
-Notice how the writers use the language of the discipline; if this isn’t your field of study, you might not know what these topics are; however, we can understand that the writers are discussing their interests because of language like “I am interested in studying,” “I would like to study,” and “I would like to center my research on.”
+Below are some examples of how writers use the Research Interests strategy in their SoPs.
+Notice how the writers use the language of the discipline in conjunction with key phrases such as “I am interested in studying,” “I would like to study,” and “I would like to center my research on” to directly identify their research interests.

 Example